proxmox/proxmox-backup/docs/backup-client.rst

   a file name or from the `stdout` of a command, respectively.
 The first defined environment variable from the order above is preferred.

+``PBS_FINGERPRINT``
-``PBS_FINGERPRINT`` When set, this value is used to verify the server certificate (only used if the system CA certificates cannot validate the certificate).
+  When set, this value is used to verify the server certificate (only used if the system CA certificates cannot validate the certificate).

 ..
-Note:: Passwords must be valid UTF8 an may not contain newlines.
-For your convienience, we just use the first line as password, so you can add arbitrary comments after the first newline.
+Note:: Passwords must be valid UTF-8 and may not contain newlines.
+For your convienience, Proxmox Backup Server only uses the first line as password, so you can add arbitrary comments after the first newline.

 Output Format